OrenCPC/guide-add-to-mobile-wallet-android/README.md

 - samsungpaysdk-2.6.00.jar
 - play-services-tapandpay-17.0.1.aar - dexguard-runtime-9.0.6.aar

-Note: If a version of the VDES DK prior to v 2.0.0 hasbeen previously implemented, clients must delete all of the older libraries and add the new ones in the libs folder.
+Note: If a version of the VDE SDK prior to v 2.0.0 has been previously implemented, clients must delete all of the older libraries and add the new ones in the libs folder.

 ### Add to Wallet flow